cwland/penpal-ai/README.md

 ## Usage

-### From the popup
+### From the toolbar menu

-1. Click the PenPal AI toolbar icon.
+1. Click the PenPal AI toolbar icon — a compact menu opens.
-2. Type or paste text into the input box.
-3. Select a tone chip (and optionally a language).
+2. Choose how you want to work: **Settings**, **Pop-Out**, **Full Screen**, or **Side Panel**.
+3. In whichever view opens, type or paste text (or use your page selection), pick a tone and optional language, and click **Rewrite**.
-4. Click **Rewrite** — the result appears below with options to copy or replace the original.
+4. The result appears with options to copy or replace the original.

+### Side panel

+1. Open it from the toolbar menu's **Side Panel**, the floating pencil launcher on the right edge of the page, or `Ctrl/⌘+Shift+P`.
+2. PenPal docks to the side and the page reflows beside it.
+3. Drag the panel's left edge to resize it — your width is saved per page and across sessions.
+4. Highlight text on the page and it loads straight into the panel.

+### Keyboard shortcuts

+- `Ctrl/⌘+Shift+A` — open PenPal with the current selection.
+- `Ctrl/⌘+Shift+P` — toggle the side panel open or closed.

 ### Inline on any page